 Do you have a favorite inspirational quote?

-esus told a mystic, Venerable Sister Consolata Betrone, “You only worry about loving me, and I will take care of everything else to the smallest detail.”
+Jesus told a mystic, Venerable Sister Consolata Betrone, “You only worry about loving me, and I will take care of everything else to the smallest detail.”
 These words have carried me through a lot of twists and turns – Jesus really has taken care of the smallest details and has fulfilled long-desired prayers.

 What were your key takeaways from the GIVEN Forum?

-biggest takeaway from the GIVEN Forum was to not be afraid of Our Lady and to really let her into my life.
+My biggest takeaway from the GIVEN Forum was to not be afraid of Our Lady and to really let her into my life.
 In the year prior to the GIVEN Forum, I had been given three copies of the Marian consecration, but I actively avoided it.
 The month before GIVEN, my sister invited me to spend her 30th birthday visiting the Basilica of Our Lady of Guadalupe in Mexico City.
-We had a great time, but I did not understand the mysterious affect this 500 year-old image of Mary had on all the devoted pilgrims. y
+We had a great time, but I did not understand the mysterious affect this 500 year-old image of Mary had on all the devoted pilgrims.

 “My experience encountering Our Lady at GIVEN has brought a longed-for peace and clarity into my life.”